SebSept/fop_example_module/README.md

     phpstan:
       use_grumphp_paths: true
 ```

-> This command is triggered by `composer run check`.
-> You don't need to trigger it separately.
-> However, in case you want to you can, it is possible.

 For some reason (not yet found, the composer run script can't run phpstan with the env var).
 The standalone command is then :